Celsius273/SE-350-rtx/README.md

 ##### Group Members: Ted Ying, Jobair Hassan, Kelvin Jiang, Pushpak Kumar

-The directory contains all of the source code(int rtx subfolder) , uVision project files, and project documentation
+The directory contains all of the source code(in rtx subfolder) , uVision project files, and project documentation

 ## User test processes
+### Milestone P1

 There are 6 user test processes.
 The first 3 (the minimum required to test all features) behave like unit tests, testing each case of each function against the specification.

 The unit tests were designed with debuggability in mind: